bahmutov/cypress-movie/README.md

 If you have ideas in what directions this could go - please open an issue in this repo.
 I would love to hear them.

+## Debugging

+Run project with `DEBUG=cypress-movie` environment variable to see verbose debug logs

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2017